tenta-browser/go-tenta-adblock/README.md

 ===========

 The uBlock Origin Library is brought to you by Team Tenta.
 Tenta is your [private, encrypted browser](https://tenta.com) that protects your data instead of selling it.
 We're building a next-generation browser that combines all the privacy tools you need, including built-in OpenVPN.
 Everything is encrypted by default.
 That means your bookmarks, saved tabs, web history, web traffic, downloaded files, IP address and DNS.
 A truly incognito browser that's fast and easy.

+**Note: This repository contains no code from the uBlock or uBlock Origin projects.**